How SIGNAL produces intelligence briefings

 Sources, scoring methodology, AI transparency, and what we do not do.

-SIGNAL monitors 40+ credentialed sources: former intelligence professionals, defense analysts, OSINT researchers, and established think tanks.
-Every source has a documented track record.
-Sources include RAND, CSIS, Carnegie, Bellingcat, ISW, Lawfare, retired CIA senior executives, and military strategists.
+SIGNAL monitors dozens of credentialed sources: defense and foreign-policy think tanks, OSINT researchers, and national-security analysts.
+Every source has a documented, public track record.
+Sources include RAND, CSIS, the Carnegie Endowment, Brookings, the Atlantic Council, Bellingcat, Lawfare, War on the Rocks, and the Cipher Brief.

 Every source is rated using the NATO Admiralty Code (AJP-2.1, STANAG 2511).
 Source reliability and information credibility are assessed independently.